-The GGRF Resolution encourages Member States and organizations to enhance global cooperation in providing technical assistance, especially for capacity development in geodesy for developing countries, with the aim of ensuring the development, sustainability and advancement of a global geodetic reference frame.
+The GGRF Resolution encourages Member States and organizations to enhance global cooperation in providing technical assistance, especially for capacity development in geodesy for developing countries, with the aim of ensuring the development, sustainability and advancement of the GGRF.
 A lack of geodetic capability hinders a country's development and sustainability.
 In all GGRF activities, thought needs to be given to education, training and capacity building to ensure Member States have sovereign competency and that they can realize the benefits of working in the GGRF.